erosman/HTML-Internationalization/README.md

 HTML Internationalization for WebExtension

-The code is module so it can be used verbatim without any need for any change.
+The code is modular so it can be used verbatim without any need for any change.

 Example of Usage: